confluentinc/cp-demo/docs/index.rst

 All the |cp| components and clients in this demo are enabled with many `security features <https://docs.confluent.io/current/security.html>`__.

 -  :ref:`Metadata Service (MDS) <rbac-mds-config>` which is the central authority for authentication and authorization.
-It is configured with the Confluent Server Authorizer and talks to LDAP to authenticate clients.
+It is configured with the |csa| and talks to LDAP to authenticate clients.
 -  `SSL <https://docs.confluent.io/current/kafka/authentication_ssl.html>`__ for encryption and mTLS.
 The demo :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` SSL certificates and creates keystores, truststores, and secures them with a password.
 -  :ref:`Role-Based Access Control (RBAC) <rbac-overview>` for authorization.
 If a resource has no associated ACLs, then users are not allowed to access the resource, except super users.
 -  |zk| is configured for `SSL <https://docs.confluent.io/current/security/zk-security.html#mtls>`__ AND `SASL/DIGEST-MD5 <https://docs.confluent.io/current/security/zk-security.html#sasl-with-digest-md5>`__ (Note: no |crest| and |sr| TLS support with `trial licenses <https://docs.confluent.io/5.5.0/release-notes/index.html#schema-registry>`__).